hacdias/hacdias.com/content/resume/index.md

   location="Ver.iD" href="https://ver.id/"
   from="06/2024" to="05/2025" >}}

-- Built a TypeScript platform allowing developers to request verifiable credentials from users across multiple identity wallets via a single integration using open standards, abstracting over both proprietary and open wallet APIs (OpenID for Verifiable Presentations, SD-JWT, mDoc).
+- Developed the authentication and verification products that let businesses accept multiple identity wallets through a single integration, with login offered via OAuth.
+Abstracted over proprietary APIs and open standards (OpenID4VP, SD-JWT, mdoc).
+- Owned the integrations with NL Wallet (the Dutch government's identity wallet), ReadID Ready, and Nect, and maintained integrations with other wallets, such as Digidentity and Yivi.

 {{</ resume-position >}}

 {{< resume-position
   title="Software Engineer"
-  location="Protocol Labs"href="https://protocol.ai/"
+  location="Protocol Labs" href="https://protocol.ai/"
   from="11/2017" to="05/2024" >}}

-- Led the development of new features for [Kubo](https://github.com/ipfs/kubo), the reference Go implementation of [IPFS](https://ipfs.tech/), a decentralized, P2P, and content-addressed network; and co-authored and maintained specialized services bridging HTTP and P2P systems.
+- Maintained [Kubo](https://github.com/ipfs/kubo), the reference Go implementation of [IPFS](https://ipfs.tech/), a decentralized, P2P, and content-addressed network.
+Led the extraction of its HTTP gateway into [Boxo](https://github.com/ipfs/boxo), a reusable Go SDK consolidating more than 20 repositories.
+- Built [Bifrost](https://github.com/ipfs-inactive/bifrost-gateway), a standalone CDN-backed HTTP gateway with OpenTelemetry tracing and Prometheus metrics.
+Co-maintained the [Someguy](https://github.com/ipfs/someguy) routing server and Bifrost's successor, [Rainbow](https://github.com/ipfs/rainbow), which powered IPFS's public gateways at hundreds of millions of daily requests.
-- Designed and implemented [specifications](https://specs.ipfs.tech/) for HTTP services in Go and TypeScript, alongside hundreds of implementation-agnostic conformance tests.
+- Designed multiple [specifications](https://specs.ipfs.tech/) for HTTP gateways, naming, and delegated routing, implemented them in Go and TypeScript, and contributed to a suite of hundreds of implementation-agnostic conformance tests.
-- Led the development of [IPFS Desktop](https://github.com/ipfs/ipfs-desktop) (Electron, cross-platform) and revamped [IPFS Web UI](https://github.com/ipfs/ipfs-webui) (React), enabling users to interact with their IPFS node through a graphical interface.
+- Owned [IPFS Desktop](https://github.com/ipfs/ipfs-desktop) (Electron; 2.4M+ downloads) for five years, leading its redesign, auto-updates, and OS integrations.
+Rebuilt [IPFS Web UI](https://github.com/ipfs/ipfs-webui)'s file manager (React).
-- Co-authored [Testground](http://testground.ai/), a Go-based testing and simulation platform for P2P systems at scale, leading the JavaScript SDK and Go synchronization service development.
+- Co-authored [Testground](http://testground.ai/), a platform for testing and simulating P2P systems at scale.
+Built its task supervisor, network routing policies, JavaScript SDK, and a standalone HTTP sync service.

 {{</ resume-position >}}